 The COLEMAK and DVORAK keyboard maps are alternative ways to type by laying out the keys in a more efficient way that requires less movement of the fingers.
 There are claims that this style of typing can increase typing speed and reduce typing related fatigue and injury.
-Although there is nothing that proves this method of typing is faster, there are countless testimonials of people who have benefited from switching to one of these styles.

 What is DVORAK?